 Our support offer

-We have identified 50 acute trusts who will receive intensive support to recover costs from overseas visitors.
-As well as providing support we will also be looking to:
+We have identified 51 acute trusts who will receive intensive support to improve their overseas visitor processes.
+As part of this support we will be looking to:

 - develop best practice models

-- achieve 95% of the potential cost recovery from overseas vistors
+- achieve 95% of the potential additional identified income from overseas visitors

-- introduce further identification of European economic area patients with European Health Insurance Card (emergency) and S2 (known as planned care)
+- maximise identification of European Economic Area patients who have either a European Health Insurance Card (for emergency) or S2 (for planned care)

-- introduce the use of data funnelling techniques — to identify overseas chargeable patients
+- introduce the use of data funnelling techniques to systematically identify overseas chargeable patients

-Please note: it is of paramount importance that the programme is delivered fairly.
-We will help ensure the charging regulations are implemented as intended, with urgent treatment neither delayed nor denied, and protections are in place for the most vulnerable.
+It is of paramount importance that the Overseas Visitor Charging Regulations are implemented as intended, with immediately necessary or urgent treatment neither delayed nor denied, and protections in place for the most vulnerable.

-This is a work-in-progress — as our programme of work develops we hope to include further resources to support the wider sector, offering the benefits from our learning.
+This is a work-in-progress — we will include further resources to support the wider sector which offer the benefits from our learning.
 This will include examples of best practice, resources for mental health and community, case studies and videos.